Copacabana (Bolivia): Top 10 Things To Do

 Cerro Calvario

-No 7 – Mirador de Usijata
+No 7 – Enjoy the view from Mirador de Usijata

-On the outskirts of Copacabana, on the way into town is Mirador de Usijata for that exciting first glimpse of Copacabana nestled by the side of the lake.
+On the outskirts of Copacabana, on the way into town is the Mirador de Usijata for that exciting first glimpse of Copacabana nestled by the side of the lake.

 Copacabana from Mirador de Usijata